-We are an independent organisation and that means we are not part of any health board or hospital.
-We can give information and impartial advice on any aspect of children and young people’s healthcare.
+We provide expertise and information to children, young people and their families so they can access the best quality healthcare.
+We are experts in our sector, offering information on the needs and rights of children in hospital and in the community.
+We are an independent charity which means we are not part of any health board or hospital and we can give information on any aspect of children and young people’s healthcare.
 This will sometimes mean we signpost enquirers to other organisations as sources of help.

 What we do

 - Children’s Health and Wellbeing Service (Greater Glasgow and Clyde)

 - Hard to Reach Service

 It is normal for us to feel worried or anxious from time to time, such as when we’re starting school or nursery, or moving to a new area.
 Anxiety is a feeling of unease, such as worry or fear – it’s an understandable reaction to change or a stressful event.